-How to Spot a Fraudulent Company Culture
+How to Spot a Fraudulent or Fake Company Culture

 In recent months, we’ve seen a lot of organizations publicly touting their company values of diversity, inclusion, fairness, integrity, and trust, only to get called out later for not backing those lofty words up with any meaningful practice.